uw-comphys/shapelets/README.md

 1. Update your Ubuntu system via `sudo apt-get update`
 2. Install `git`, `python3`, and `pip` via `sudo apt-get install git python3 python3-pip`
 3. Clone the `shapelets` repository via `git clone https://github.com/uw-comphys/shapelets.git`
-4. To install `shapelets`, navigate to your /shapelets directory, then type `pip3 install .`
+4. To install `shapelets`, navigate to your /shapelets/ directory (not /shapelets/shapelets/), then type `pip3 install .`
 5. To ensure correct installation, type `shapelets-test`, which should trigger the [custom command](#custom-commands) to initiate unit testing

 ### Mac OS

-1. Install [Homebrew](https://brew.sh/); it is an amazing package manager that will make this process easier
+1. Ensure your macOS is at least macOS 12 Monterey (released 2021)
+2. Open terminal
+3. Install [Homebrew](https://brew.sh/) by copy and pasting the command from the homepage of the website into your terminal
-2. Install `git`, `python3`, and `pip` via `brew install python3` (which also installs pip) then `brew install git`
+4. Install `git`, `python3.9`, and `pip` in the terminal via `brew install git python@3.9` (which also installs pip)
-3. Clone the `shapelets` repository via `git clone https://github.com/uw-comphys/shapelets.git`
+5. Clone the `shapelets` repository via `git clone https://github.com/uw-comphys/shapelets.git`
-4. To install `shapelets`, navigate to your /shapelets directory, then type `pip3 install .`
+6. To install `shapelets`, navigate to your /shapelets/ directory (not /shapelets/shapelets/), then type `pip3.9 install .`
-5. To ensure correct installation, type `shapelets-test`, which should trigger the [custom command](#custom-commands) to initiate unit testing
+7. To ensure correct installation, type `shapelets-test`, which should trigger the [custom command](#custom-commands) to initiate unit testing

 ### Windows